Laser Spectroscopy for the Study of Exotic Nuclei

 \subsection{\it Isotope shifts}

 Starting with a simple example, as illustrated in Fig.~\ref{fig:fig2.2}(a), the finite size of atomic nucleus leads to a minute shift in the transition frequency of the two atomic energy levels (e.g. $s$ and $p$) when compared to that of a point nucleus.
-Therefore, for two real nuclear systems (isotopes with mass numbers of $A$ and $A'$) of the same element, due to the difference in their mass and volume, there is a small difference ($\delta\nu$) in their atomic transition frequencies ($\nu^{A'}$, $\nu^{A}$) between the two electronic states.
+Therefore, for two nuclear systems (isotopes with mass numbers of $A$ and $A'$) of the same element, due to the difference in their mass and volume, there is a small difference ($\delta\nu$) in their atomic transition frequencies ($\nu^{A'}$, $\nu^{A}$) between the two electronic states.
 This is known as the isotope shift and is defined as:

-For isotopes possessing non-zero nuclear spin, hyperfine structures for the two atomic energy level exist (given $J>0$), as shown in Fig.~\ref{fig:fig2.1} (b) for the atomic \mbox{$4s4p$ $^{3}P_{2}$} and \mbox{$4s5s$ $^{3}S_{1}$} states of zinc element.
-Thus, the isotope shift between the transition frequencies of the two isotopes refers to the difference in the center of gravity (COG or centroid) of their hyperfine structure spectra.
+For isotopes possessing non-zero nuclear spin, hyperfine structures for the two atomic energy level exist (given $J>0$), as shown in Fig.~\ref{fig:fig2.1} (b) for the atomic \mbox{$4s4p$ $^{3}P_{2}$} and \mbox{$4s5s$ $^{3}S_{1}$} states of zinc.
+Thus, the isotope shift between the transition frequencies of the two isotopes refers to the difference in the center of gravity (COG or centroid) of their hyperfine structures.

 There are two major effects that contribute to the isotope shift~\cite{king}:

 The first part is the mass shift, that comes from the movement of a nucleus with finite mass $M$.
 It can be decomposed into two components, known as the Normal Mass Shift (\textsl{NMS}) and Specific Mass Shift (\textsl{SMS}).
 The \textsl{NMS} is equivalent to the case of hydrogen (one-electron case), and is simply proportional to the transition frequency ($\nu$) and to $\frac{M^{A'}-M^{A}}{M^{A'}M^{A}}$.
 The \textsl{SMS}, on the other hand, originates from correlation effects between any two electrons within a multi-electron system.
 This therefore renders the \textsl{SMS} very difficult to evaluate theoretically.
 A calibration based on known data (known as a \lq King-plot'~\cite{Fricke2004,king} approach, as will be briefly introduced in Sec.~\ref{sec:extraction}) is preferred in cases where it is possible.
 Nevertheless, the total mass shift can be factorized and written as